Regenerative Futures Conference

 Your Invitation

-We have reserved places for representatives from 23 schools across North America.
-Each school is encouraged to send five participants, typically including the Principal/Head of School, Head of Operations/Finance, a “champion teacher,” and two students from Grade 9 or above.
+We have reserved places for representatives from 25 schools.
+Each school is encouraged to send a delegation of 5 participants: Head of School/Principal, Head of Operations or Finance, a “champion teacher,” and two students from Grade 9 or above.
 However, as we recognise that we will need to be flexible in accommodating as broad and diverse a demographic as possible, please be encouraged to explore a different shape to your delegation as your context dictates.

 We acknowledge with respect the Coast Salish Peoples on whose traditional lands and waterways we live, learn and play.
 We are grateful for the opportunity to share in this beautiful region, and we aspire to healthy and respectful relationships with those who have lived on and cared for these lands for millennia.